Climbing and access information for this peak is on Pages 249-250 of the book.

-Cobb Peak from Old Hyndman Peak.
+Cobb Peak as viewed from Old Hyndman Peak.

-The west ridge is accessed from upper Hyndman Creek.
-Leave the creek at the 9,440 foot contour and head up this slope toward the top of the ridge.
+The west Ridge is accessed from upper Hyndman Creek.
+Leave the creek at the 9,440-foot contour and head up this slope toward the top of the ridge.

-Once you get on the ridge proper the terrain quickly turns to bare rock.
+Once you get on the ridge proper, the terrain quickly turns to bare rock.
 The starting point in the Hyndman Creek drainage is in the background.

 The Class 3 terrain is easy to cross at first.